-A financial KPI or metric is a measurable value that indicates a company’s financial results and performance, provides information about expenses, sales, profit, and cash flow, in order to optimise and achieve business’ financial goals and objectives.
+A financial KPI or metric is a measurable value that indicates a company’s financial performance and provides information about expenses, sales, profit, and cash flow, in order to optimise and achieve a business’ financial goals and objectives.

-The financial sector needs to regularly track, monitor, and analyse a company’s performance in order to keep a healthy status and avoid monetary bottlenecks.
-That’s why financial metrics have a special significance in every company, and the team that deals with them, needs proper dashboard reporting to effectively manage and optimise those processes.
+The financial sector needs to regularly track, monitor, and analyse a company’s performance to keep a healthy status and avoid monetary bottlenecks.
+That’s why financial metrics have a special significance in every company, and the team that deals with them, needs proper dashboard reporting to manage and optimise those processes effectively.
 With the help of our list, you can create a complete financial dashboard that will enable you to interact with each metric and automate most of your reporting and analysis processes.
-By implementing these KPIs through the power of financial business intelligence, you have the opportunity to make your financial data and insights better, more informative, and easier to manage.
+By implementing these KPIs through the power of financial business intelligence, you can make your financial data and insights better, more informative, and easier to manage.

 Gross Profit Margin: How much revenue you have left after COGS?

 Operating Profit Margin: How is your EBIT developing over time?